lowstrife/frontend/README.md

 | GAME_DATA_STALE_MINUTES_MATERIALS | int    | 1440                          |
 | GAME_DATA_STALE_MINUTES_EXCHANGES | int    | 30                            |
 | GAME_DATA_STALE_MINUTES_PLANETS   | int    | 180                           |

+## Highcharts

+PRUNplanner is allowed to use [Highcharts](https://www.highcharts.com/) as it got a license certificate granted for its `Core` and `Stock` libraries.
+If you want to use this repository outside of local development, please ensure to follow the Highcharts license terms and conditions that might apply.